rreben/tools4zettelkasten/docs_source/source/publish_on_PyPi.rst

    können, die nur auf PyPi nicht jedoch auf testpipy verfügbar sind.
 6. Run the tests with ``python -m tools4zettelkasten``.
 Try the commands show, analyse and start.
+7. We use ``python -m twine upload --repository pypi dist/*`` to upload the package to pypi.